phynias/ansible-nas/README.md

 * [Ombi](https://ombi.io/) - web application that automatically gives your users the ability to request content
 * [OpenVPN](https://openvpn.net/) - OpenVPN client
 * [Organizr](https://organizr.app/) - ORGANIZR aims to be your one stop shop for your Servers Frontend.
+* [Overseerr](https://github.com/sct/overseerr) - Overseerr is a free and open source software application for managing requests for your media library
 * [openHAB](https://www.openhab.org/) - A vendor and technology agnostic open source automation software for your home
 * [OwnCloud](https://owncloud.com/) - share files and folders, easy and secure
 * [piHole](https://pi-hole.net/) - Network-wide Ad Blocking